10 Causes of Light Brown Stools: What's Normal & Not?

-- Bile obstruction: Obstruction of the bile (often by a stone in the bile duct or by a tumor) leads to pale stools (very light brown or grayish).
+- Bile obstruction: The obstruction of the bile (often by a stone in the bile duct or a tumor) leads to pale stools (very light brown or grayish).

-- Bile acid diarrhea: The majority of bile secreted into your intestine is re-absorbed again through the last part of your intestine.
+- Bile acid diarrhea: Most bile secreted into your intestine is re-absorbed through the last part of your intestine.

-There is malabsorption of the bile acid by the small intestine, leading to diarrhea with urgency, light brown stools, and abdominal pain with bile acid diarrhea.
+The bile acid malabsorption by the small intestine leads to diarrhea with urgency, light brown stools, and abdominal pain with bile acid diarrhea.

 7. Liver diseases.